What are the other Names for this Condition? (Also known as/Synonyms)

 - In case of extremely thin teeth, a crown can be placed to preserve the teeth and prevent further stress and damage.
 Crowns may also help combat the problems of increased tooth sensitivity

-- In case of severe damage to the teeth, it may be necessary to completely remove the teeth; or, implants may be needed
+- In case of severe damage to the teeth, it may be necessary to completely remove the teeth.
+Sometimes, dental implants may be needed as replacements, or other dental appliances may be used

 - Drinking plenty of water may be recommended